noisrucer/sign-language-detection/.ipynb_checkpoints/README-checkpoint.md

 It was painful but super helpful!

-This was a small-size toy project but I'll keep working hard to move on to some cool projects soon enough!
+This was a small size toy project but I'll keep working hard to move on to some cool projects soon enough!